isaas7/1/README.md

 The application is organized into distinct modules that handle various aspects of the networking stack, from managing SSL certificates to handling HTTP requests and WebSocket sessions. **beastapp's** modular architecture makes it easy to extend and customize, whether you're building a web server, an API service, or a real-time communication platform.

-### Ollama ML/LLM Integration

-A key feature of beastapp is its integration with Ollama's machine learning language model (LLM) capabilities.
-This allows the application to perform advanced natural language processing (NLP) tasks directly within the server environment.
-The integration is designed to be seamless, enabling beastapp to send prompts to the LLM and receive sophisticated responses, such as explanations, insights, or other text-based information, making it ideal for AI-driven applications.

-The LLM queries are efficiently handled using the **ollama-hpp**, which abstracts the complexities of interacting with the language model, allowing for straightforward integration with the rest of the application.
-This feature is especially useful for building AI-powered chatbots, customer support systems, or any other service requiring natural language understanding and generation.

 ## Getting Started

 ### Prerequisites